FOOTBALL

 - A 9th football game will be scheduled as follows:

-~ Section XI tournament qualifying round (not a playoff round) at higher seed: 1 vs. 8; 2 vs. 7; 3 vs. 6; 4 vs. 5
+~ Section XI tournament qualifying round at higher seed: 1 vs. 8; 2 vs. 7; 3 vs. 6; 4 vs. 5

 ~ Winning team will qualify for the tournament semi-final.
 Teams will be seeded for the semi-final based on the regular season results.